Rockhopper-Technologies/pluginlib/doc/index.rst

     - A list of modules
     - A list of filesystem paths

-Plugins can also be blacklisted.
-See the :ref:`blacklists` section for more information.
+Plugins can also be filtered through blacklists and type filters.
+See the :ref:`blacklists` and :ref:`type-filters` sections for more information.

 Plugins are accessible through the :py:attr:`PluginLoader.plugins` property, a nested dictionary accessible through dot notation.
+For other ways to access plugins, see the :ref:`accessing-plugins` section.

 .. code-block:: python